Spectrologer/Chress/docs/ASSET_DISCOVERY.md

 ## Overview

-The Chress game now features an **automatic asset discovery system** that eliminates the need to manually register assets in multiple places.
+The Chesse game now features an **automatic asset discovery system** that eliminates the need to manually register assets in multiple places.
 Simply add a new image file to the `assets/` directory, and it will be automatically discovered and made available in both the game and the zone editor.

 ## How It Works